DimitriPalmer22/Relapse-Code-Documentation/_temp/01-28 Presentation Script.md

 	- 2D Visual effects
 	- Cel shader on the enemies & on the player's hands
 	- Also, our hands are animated to be at a low FPS.
 We're still workshopping that, so that's one of the things we're specifically looking for feedback on.
-# Continue with the rest of the apartment
+# Continue with the Rest of the Apartment
 - Point out changes in wayfinding
 	- Exit signs (tutorialized in the beginning)
 	- Volumetric lighting spilling from the doors
 	- More blockages in the level to funnel the player into the critical path
 - Point out the animated dealer card

-...
+…

 # Mindbreak
 - Explain what the mindbreaks are
 	- Sections of the game where the main character loses their grip on reality and falls back into their mind
-	- WE use these sections to:
+	- WE, the devs, use these sections to:
-		- provide lore details about the main character's past
+		- ***provide lore details*** about the main character's past
+		- ***tutorialize*** upcoming segments of the game for the player
+	- This section in particular tutorializes wall running
-		-
+- Finish the mindbreak